-Is it the inevitable wave of the future, or too competitive to risk capital?
+Is artificial intelligence the inevitable wave of the future, or too competitive a field to risk capital?
 Here’s what investors should know about the benefits and risks of investing in efforts to make machines think like humans.

 Artificial intelligence (AI) is a term broadly applied to machines programmed to think like humans.
 This simulation of human intelligence typically requires three components: perception, reasoning and learning.